Post: The EU AI Act: HR Compliance and High-Risk AI Strategy

 For HR teams, this means:

 • Pre-deployment bias audits are mandatory — not aspirational.
-You must document the methodology used to test for bias across protected characteristics before the tool goes live.
+Document the methodology used to test for bias across protected characteristics before the tool goes live.

 • Ongoing monitoring is required.
-A tool that passes bias testing at launch can develop discriminatory drift as it processes new data.
-Periodic revalidation is an explicit obligation, not a best practice.
+A tool that passes bias testing at launch develops discriminatory drift as it processes new data.
+Periodic revalidation is an explicit obligation.

 • Historical training data must be scrutinized.
-Many existing HR AI tools were trained on historical hiring, promotion, or performance data that reflects past discriminatory patterns.
-If the training dataset encodes historical bias, the model outputs will perpetuate it — and that is a regulatory violation, not just an ethical concern.
+Many existing HR AI tools were trained on historical hiring, promotion, or performance data reflecting past discriminatory patterns.
+If the training dataset encodes historical bias, the model outputs perpetuate it — and that is a regulatory violation, not just an ethical concern.

 What is human oversight and how must HR teams implement it for AI-driven decisions?